microsoft/react-native-windows-samples/samples/NativeModuleSample/README.md

 # Native Module Sample - React Native for Windows
-These samples showcases building Native Modules for React Native for Windows.
+These samples showcase building Native Modules for React Native for Windows.
 It includes implementations in C# and C++/WinRT.

 It currently targets React Native Windows 0.61.